Lūʻau history is steeped in ʻaloha. It is a feast, a celebration, and a connection to the bountiful beauty of Hawaiʻi

 For guests looking for a culturally rich lūʻau experience focused on traditional foods, entertainment, and history, the ʻAʻliʻ Lūʻau at the Polynesian Cultural Center is considered one of the finest on the island.
 It is also the best value for your travel dollars.
 We offer a full day of cultural presentations and hands-on activities that culminate in what is frequently described as the best and most authentic lūʻau experience on Oahu.
 Included is the royal procession, where the Ali’i (royal representatives) welcome their guests, along with live music, an abundant feast including traditionally inspired dishes from Executive Chef Felix Tai, and the presentation of Onipa’a, which highlights traditional dance, songs and history honoring the last reigning monarch of Hawaiʻi, Queen Liliokaulani.
 Experience this once in a lifetime opportunity, set in a magnificent outdoor setting among waterfalls and native plants.
 Book your tickets today!

-If I’m not traveling, you’ll usually find me at my favorite tea shop with a pencil and pad, I’m old school like that.
-Otherwise, you’ll find me eating, shopping, or hanging with my kitten.
-I am always looking for new foods and experiences to share.
+If I’m not traveling you’ll usually find me at my favorite tea shop with a pencil and pad, I’m old school like that.
+Otherwise, you’ll find me eating, shopping, or hanging with my cat and a good book.
+I am always looking for new food, experiences, and stories to share.